Marvelous Mozzani!

 Same style as above, but with a fancy "flower petal" soundhole design.

-Sara Stegani plays an instrument basically identical to the one at left The soundholes move up a bit on this specimen The soundholes are still moved up and the outer "petals" are upside down Similar with correct petals and there is no arm soundhole Going back to the one-piece top with fancy bridge and fancy arm soundholes
+This instrument belonged to Mozzani pupil Sara Stegani, now owned by Simona Boni This basically identical (?) instrument was gifted by Mozzani to an ex-pupil: Ester Goldenberg-Bromberger-Ranot (owned by her daughter) The soundholes move up a bit on this specimen The soundholes are still moved up and the outer "petals" are upside down Similar with correct petals and there is no arm soundhole Going back to the one-piece top with fancy bridge and fancy arm soundholes

 And now an upper treble bout flare is added...